Experienced Phoenix Nursing Home Abuse Attorneys

 An Understaffed Nursing Home Can Be Problematic

-– According to the Center for Disease Control, there should be 1 staff member for every 1.64 residents in a nursing home.
+– According to the Centers for Disease Control, there should be 1 staff member for every 1.64 residents in a nursing home.
 When a nursing home does not have an adequate number of staff members, residents will be neglected due to the fact that there is no one there to supervise them.
 An understaffed nursing home will also create more work for the staff that is present.
 This will usually lead to higher stress levels, which in turn can cause the workers to have a lack of compassion for the residents in the nursing home.
 A nursing home can be found liable if injuries or deaths are caused by understaffing issues.

 Inadequate or Improper Training